 Katina is a leading voice-over artist based in New York City.
-She has been the voice of many national network campaigns and hundreds of other commercial clients.
+She has been the voice of many national network campaigns and hundreds of other commercial clients, and just completed a 5-book series for Audible which were released in early 2018.
 She is also a frequent narrator for documentaries including National Geographic, A&E Biography, The History Channel, The Discovery Network, and The Hallmark Channel.
 A graduate of the Neighborhood Playhouse, Katina brings her background and training as a theatre actress to her voice work (see resume).
 Projects have included promo work for NBC-TV, comedy sketches for HBO, the long-time announcer on NPR's The Infinite Mind, radio plays for NBC, and appearing as a live announcer at Radio City Music Hall and The Museum of Television & Radio.

-In 2016-17, she has been recording for Audible, Simon & Schuster, Bloomberg, The Pierre Hotel, BMW, Lowenstein Sandler, and Volvo, among others.
+In 2018, Audible released of a 5-book series of romantic thrillers which Katina narrated.
+In 2016-17, she recorded for Audible, Simon & Schuster, Bloomberg, The Pierre Hotel, BMW, Lowenstein Sandler, and Volvo, among others.
 2014-15 clients included Avon, Farxiga (AstraZeneca), Humira, Cliffside Malibu, and political spots, along with narration for audiobooks.
 She works regularly as a narrator for Audible.com, including completing a 15-book contract and the April 2016 release of "The Great Game in Cuba"

 In the last 7 years, she was the voice for the KnowCrohn's campaign for Abbott Labs (2011-14) as well as the voice for Seroquel for AstraZeneca (2010-2012), both national network TV campaigns.
 She also recently recorded for Saks Fifth Avenue, Avon, Merck Pharmaceuticals, Lyrica, and Jaguar.